The Sound Loom

 software runs on the PC, the Mac (OSX) and some Silicon Graphics machines.

-The original Sound Loom and all the other CDP programs are available, on a CD-ROM, from the
+The original Sound Loom and all the other CDP programs are available from the

 Composers' Desktop Project